-- If C-cell batteries were installed (which are only needed for powering the machine, since they have no role in memory backup) and the machine was left on accidentally for a long time, these batteries could be flattened, and leak corroding the battery contacts and perhaps parts of the circuitry. - 2 The soldered-in lithium battery can only be replaced by a technician completely dismantling and reassembling the TR-606.
-However, there's no reason to believe the battery would need replacing in the next few decades.
+- If C-cell batteries were installed (which are only needed for powering the machine, since they have no role in memory backup) and the machine was left on accidentally for a long time, these batteries could be flattened, and leak corroding the battery contacts and perhaps parts of the circuitry. - 2 The soldered-in lithium battery can only be replaced by a technician completely dismantling and reassembling the Devil Fish, which is difficult.
+However, the battery should not need replacing in the next few decades.